gamemanual0/gm0/source/docs/custom-manufacturing/laser-cutting.rst

 Laser Cutting
 =============

 Laser cutting can be a useful tool that allows FTC teams to quickly produce complex custom parts.
 This guide will cover the uses of laser cutting in FTC, common types of laser cutters, and how to optimize your design for laser cutting.
-If your team does not have access to a laser cutter, consider checking with sponsors or local makerspaces.
+If your team does not have access to a laser cutter, consider checking with sponsors or local makerspaces, or using a service like `Fabworks <https://www.fabworks.com/>`_ or `SendCutSend <https://sendcutsend.com/>`_.

 Common Types of Laser Cutters
 -----------------------------